yashirajb/jsforkids/README.md

 I've learned a thing or two since that day in bootcamp, and I've come to realize that every game has a process that, at its core, repeats again and again.
 This is the essential game loop, and it's a huge reason why I didn't understand hwo to get beyond the shooting, the players, and the ever-changing score way back when.

-When thinking about the essential game loop in Hangman, I'd say it's this:
+When thinking about the essential game loop in Hangman, I'd agree it's this:

 1. Take the players guess
 2. Check that the player's guess is a valid letter against the word you've chosen
 3. Keep track of the letters the player has guessed, whether correct or wrong
-4. Show the player their progress.
+4. Show the player their progress

 Repeat

 ## Game Design